 The medical personnel have taken part in UN/AU medical missions in Congo, Lebanon, Sudan, South Sudan, Sierra Leone, Liberia, Ivory Coast and Mali and currently a major portion of the Nigerian Military medical personnel’s are deployed in the North East part of the Country, taking active roles in all the Operations been conducted to combat the activities of the Boko Haram Islamic terrorist.

 There had been considerable efforts to expand the capacity of the military hospital in the country.
 The 44 Nigerian Army Referenced Hospital in Kaduna had been upgraded to considerable high level with modern state of the arts equipment’s and gadgets.
 It has served as a tertiary centers for the conduct of specialist advanced surgical operations to meet the increased need of such service because of the current operation in the North East of Nigeria.
-In response to the increased incidence of Post-traumatic stress disorder and other mental health problems in troops, the Psychiatry department of the 44 NARHK under the leadership and guidance of Col O Adole, had been upgraded to International Standards.
+In response to the increased incidence of Post-traumatic stress disorder and other mental health problems in troops, the Psychiaty and mental health services had been upgraded to International Standards.

 The armed forces medical services in the three services , Army , Navy and Air force had response to the current Covid -19 pandemic by upgrading ICU facilities and been actively in the front in all of the preventive and therapeutic measures to reduce the impact of the diseases in Nigeria.